DFE-Digital/get-help-with-tech/app/views/devices_guidance/about_the_offer.md

 * in years 3 to 13 who did not have access to a device and whose face-to-face education was disrupted
 * aged 16 to 19 who received free meals in further education
 * over the age of 19 with an education, health and care plan (EHCP) who also received free meals
-* in any year group who had been [advised to shield](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19) because they (or someone they live with) arwase [clinically extremely vulnerable](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19#cev)
+* in any year group who had been [advised to shield](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19) because they (or someone they live with) was [clinically extremely vulnerable](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19#cev)
 * in any year group, including those in 16 to 19 education, who attended a hospital school
 * in years 3 to 11 with [state-funded places in independent special schools or alternative provision](/devices/how-to-order-laptops-for-independent-special-schools), who were eligible for free school meals

+Laptops and internet access were also available for care leavers aged 16 to 25.

 [Find out how we calculated how many devices could be ordered](/devices/allocation-and-specification).

 ## Laptops, tablets and 4G wireless routers provided during the 2020 summer term

 DfE provided [laptops, tablets and 4G wireless routers](https://www.gov.uk/guidance/laptops-tablets-and-4g-wireless-routers-provided-during-coronavirus-covid-19) to local authorities and academy trusts during the 2020 summer term.

 These were distributed to disadvantaged families, children and young adults who did not have access to them through another source, such as their school.

 Laptops and tablets were provided for: